AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 We do not consider this as severe as file format issues because in most deployments the parameter space is not exposed to potential attackers.

-## Proper Data Redaction

-A concern when reading sensitive data in a computer program is to ensure that data is only used and accessable in intended ways.
-OpenColorIO's public interface is not granted access to internal data structures read from transform files.
-Proprietary LUTs and related data are only exposed inasmuch as their source is accessable on the filesystem.

-However, approximate representations of transforms can be generated via OCIO's public Baker interface, or by requesting textures for OCIO's GPU renderer.